-The D&D 5E sourcebook, Strixhaven: A Curriculum of Chaos, is out in the wild, and characters entering the halls of its titular, Magic: The Gathering-ported university will be able to navigate a new and fantastical DnD setting that feels like Harry Potter’s greatest hits in a good way, while still offering enough of its own original flavour to make it compelling.
-That’s right, you can build compelling, crunchy D&D characters in Strixhaven without plagiarising problematic authors – and here’s what you need to know to get started.
+The DnD 5E sourcebook, Strixhaven: A Curriculum of Chaos, is out in the wild, and the halls of its titular, Magic: The Gathering-ported university are a brand new DnD setting that feels like Harry Potter’s greatest hits in a good way, while still offering its own original flavour.
+You can build magical D&D characters in Strixhaven without plagiarising problematic authors – and here’s what you need to know to get started.

 To help set itself apart, Strixhaven: A Curriculum of Chaos gives players numerous goodies – namely, a generous and thematic helping of the usual new backgrounds, feats, spells, and magic items – and there’s more interesting material in here than you might assume.